-I usually run a post at the beginning of the month focussing on the top credit card deals currently available.
+I usually run an article at the beginning of the month focussing on the top credit card deals currently available.
 With new offers appearing every couple of days in early November, I felt it best to hold off for a couple of weeks this time.

 The market has now settled down so we can get a good look at the current situation.